 Brodia glanced up as the mainsail above her snapped sharply when a ripple ran across the canvas.
 How long before the crew had to reef it or risk losing it?
 Turning her eyes to the waves, she smiled at the thought of her friend sitting in the cabin, retching on an empty stomach.
 There was a certain pride at not feeling that sickness, though she also knew it was only the will of the Gods that had made her immune.

 She wondered about the other passengers.
 “And his highness?” she asked her teacher, dressed in his long brown leather coat with the collar turned against the sea spray.
 He’d left his distinctive hat in the cabin letting his frizzy black hair get soaked.

 “The king remains in his cabin with the queen.
 We must be ready in case this storm gets worse.”

 “I can see the fear in the eyes of the ship’s crew,” she yelled.
 “You grew up by the sea.
 Is this a bad storm?”

 “Even though the sea was all I knew, I never went out in a fishing boat.
-It seemed we lost a fisherman to the sea every year.”
+It seemed we lost a fisherman to the sea each year.”
 Preem paused, so she waited.
 A year as his apprentice had taught her to be patient with this man she loved above everything else.
 “The sea is a cruel lord.
 He provides the fish we eat but charges a heavy price in the lives of many who sail on him.”